Mik3asg/Nodejs-App-Docker-demo/README.md

 Step 7: create `my-db` _db_ and `users` _collection_ in mongo-express

-Step 8: Start your nodejs application locally - go to `app` directory of project
+Step 8: start your nodejs application locally - go to `app` directory of project

     npm install
     node server.js

-Step 9: Access you nodejs application UI from browser
+Step 9: access you nodejs application UI from browser

     http://localhost:3000

 ## With a Dockerfile

-A dockerfile contains a script of instructions to build a container image
+A dockerfile contains a script of instructions to build a container image.
+Use-case: creating a Docker image from the application hosted in the local dvp environment

 ### To build the docker image from the application

-Step 1: after writng the script in Dockerfile, execute the build command
+Step 1: once Dockerfile is available - execute the build command

     docker build -t my-app:1.0 .

-The dot "." at the end of the command denotes location of the Dockerfile.
+_NOTE: The dot "." at the end of the command denotes location of the Dockerfile_

 Step 2: start the image

     docker run -d -p3000:3000 my-app:1.0

-Step 3: check Docker image status / if the image is running
+Step 3: check Docker image status (i.e whether the image is running as expected)

     docker images

-Step 4: check Docker container status /if the container is running
+Step 4: check Docker container status (i.e whether the container is running as expected)

     docker ps

-### To create a private repository for a Docker image on AWS ECR (Elastic Container Registry)
+### To create a private repository for the Docker image on AWS ECR (Elastic Container Registry)

+Use-cases: Once Docker image from the app is created with Dockerfile.
+This can be pushed into a private repository for dvp or tester to test in a different env.
+The image is pulled onto a dvp server.
+MongoDB and Mongo Express can be pulled from the public Docker Hub directory.
+In the event, a new version of the app is released, then a new build process will need to be initiated with a new image

-Step 1: Create a repository in AWS ECR
+Step 1: create a private repository in AWS ECR

+    node-js-mongo-app-demo

-Step 2: Retrieve the login command to use to authenticate your Docker client to AWS ECR Registry.
+Step 2: Docker login to authenticate to AWS ECR Registry

-Execute it in your command prompt
+    aws ecr get-login-password --region us-west-1 | docker login --username AWS --password-stdin 990491002634.dkr.ecr.us-west-1.amazonaws.com

+_Pre-requisites: AWS CLI needs to be installed and credentials confired on your local machine_
+_NOTE: The repository name <990491002634.dkr.ecr.us-west-1.amazonaws.com> will be different in your case_

+Step 4: build the Docker image

+    docker build -t node-js-mongo-app-demo .

+Step 6: tag your Docker image

+    docker tag node-js-mongo-app-demo:latest 990491002634.dkr.ecr.us-west-1.amazonaws.com/node-js-mongo-app-demo:1.0

-Step 3: Follow the instructions for push commands mentionned in AWS ECR
+Step 7: push the Docker image to the AWS ECR repository

-Step 4: Make some changes (i.e. change the code line for console.log) to the application server.js file

-Step 5: Rebuild new version 1.1
+    docker push 990491002634.dkr.ecr.us-west-1.amazonaws.com/node-js-mongo-app-demo:1.0

+### To make some changes to the App, rebuild and push a new version to AWS ECR repository

+Step 1: modify the content of your nodejs application

+Step 2: since the version of the nodejs application is now different.
+The build of a new image is required

     docker build -t my-app:1.1 .

-Step 6: Execute the docker images command to confirm the new image was built successfully
+_NOTE: 1.1 version for the new image_

+Step 3: Run docker image to check status and confirm 1.1 version is available

-Step 7: Push a new version to AWS ECR repo.
-Check the syntax in AWS ECR
+Step 4: Push the newly tag/version of the image to the private AWS ECR repository

-Note: The login process to AWS here is not required after a new version is released and pushed to AWS ECR
+      docker push 990491002634.dkr.ecr.us-west-1.amazonaws.com/node-js-mongo-app-demo:1.1

+_NOTE: 1.1 tag for the new version has been applied_

+Step 5: Check in the AWS ECR Repository that the 1.1 image version has been upload accordingly

-### With Docker Compose
+## With Docker Compose

+Docker Compose is a tool for running multi-container applications file in YAML file

-#### To start the application
+### To start the application

 Step 1: start mongodb and mongo-express